Skokoo/ImCurvin/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, a critical bug, or a logic flaw within the ImCurvinZ scripts, please **DO NOT** open a public issue on GitHub.
+If you discover a security vulnerability, a critical bug, or a logic flaw within the ImCurvin' scripts, please **DO NOT** open a public issue on GitHub.

 To protect the community and adhere to responsible disclosure practices, we ask that you report vulnerabilities privately through the following channel: